domRiddle/ASF/_Crowdin-bugs.md

 * Unordered entry 2
 3. Number entry 3

-All of above entries should be kept in-tact.
+All of above entries should be kept in-tact, with their newlines preserved.